-Understanding a workbook in Tableau
+Understanding a Workbook in Tableau

 The work done by a user in Tableau gets performed in the workbook file.
 The workbook can be seen appearing in its own window.
 Important analysis done in a particular context is contained in the workbook.
 We can have multiple workbooks as per the requirement.
 The extension of a Tableau workbook is .twb.

-Creating a workbook in Tableau
+Creating a Workbook in Tableau

 Creating a workbook in Tableau is pretty simple.
 It is just like what we do in MS Excel or any other similar tool.
-This has been explained below:

 2. First, we can create a workbook by clicking on “New” in the File menu.
 We can open an existing workbook by clicking on Open in the File menu.

 3. We find that we can connect to a particular data source which is as shown in the screenshot to the left side.
 When we connect Tableau to a particular data source type, the operations start taking place in a workbook.